-Covering 42 hectares (105 acres) the garden includes celebrated features and installations such as the Cascade, the Willow Tree Fountain, the gravity-fed Emperor Fountain, and the Victorian Rock Garden.
+Covering 104 acres the garden includes celebrated features and installations such as the Cascade, the Willow Tree Fountain, the gravity-fed Emperor Fountain, and the Victorian Rock Garden.
+Alongside sculptures and structures the historic lawn associated with Capability Brown is a rich and diverse habitat of considerable ecological interest.
+Due care is taken of the natural and cultural heritage contained within what is a busy working garden and public space.